doclet/texdoclet/README.md

 Calling `mvn javadoc:javadoc` creates `TeXDoclet.tex` (and `TeXDoclet.pdf`, see switch `-createpdf`) in the `target/site/apidocs/apidocs_tex` directory.

-See `pom.xml` for example usage and more details.
+See `pom.xml` for example usage and more details about how to integrate *TeXDoclet* with maven `site:site` goal.
+Also check out [this example maven site project documentation](http://doclet.github.com/texdoclet/site).

 Previous versions